ACADEMIC PUBLICATIONS

 We study the causal effects of homeownership affinities on tenure choice, household sensitivity to credit shocks, and retirement portfolios.
 Exploiting exogenous variation in affinities across U.S. immigrants’ countries of origin, we find that a 10pp higher affinity causes a 1.5pp higher homeownership rate in the U.S. Using exogenous credit-supply shocks, we show that high-affinity households are more responsive to credit availability, and less likely to default on mortgage payments.
 By retirement, high-affinity households realize higher homeownership, greater total wealth, and larger real estate shares in their portfolios.
 These effects are largely driven by appreciation.

-Impact of Institutional Owners on Housing Markets (with Franklin Qian and Zipei Zhu) February 2025.
+The Impact of Institutional Investors on Housing Markets (with Franklin Qian and Zipei Zhu) October 2025.

-Selected Presentations: Cavalcade 2025, Baruch College (Zicklin) (scheduled), Federal Reserve Bank of Chicago (scheduled), CU Boulder (Leeds), 2024 Stanford SITE for Housing and Urban Economics, Cornell Real Estate Symposium, Federal Reserve Board of Governors, 2024 Pre-WFA Summer Real Estate Research Symposium, 2nd Annual Conference on Market-Based Solutions for Reducing Wealth Inequality, CICF 2024, ITAM Finance Conference 2024, RERI Annual Conference 2024
+Selected Presentations: Toronto (Rotman) 2025, Cavalcade 2025, Baruch College (Zicklin), Federal Reserve Bank of Chicago (scheduled), CU Boulder (Leeds), 2024 Stanford SITE for Housing and Urban Economics, Cornell Real Estate Symposium, Federal Reserve Board of Governors, 2024 Pre-WFA Summer Real Estate Research Symposium, 2nd Annual Conference on Market-Based Solutions for Reducing Wealth Inequality, CICF 2024, ITAM Finance Conference 2024, RERI Annual Conference 2024

 Other Publications